apollographql/apm-templates/datadog/utils/update_dashboards_README.md

 ```

 The script will:
-1. Load API credentials from `.env`
+1. Load API credentials from `../../.env`
 2. Fetch current configurations for all 8 runtime-readiness dashboards
 3. Extract clean JSON (title, description, widgets, template_variables, etc.)
-4. Update the corresponding files in the `datadog/` directory
+4. Update the corresponding JSON files in the parent directory (`../`)